 In the event of Clery Act crime or emergency situation (Fire, Shelter-in-place, Tornado, or Active Shooter situation) all facility, staff, and students will be notified via available campus alert systems (WCC ALERT, social media, college website, employee email, and/or student email).
 These systems will be utilized to contact employees and students during a major crisis or emergency and to relay weather related closings and/or delays.
 WCC ALERT delivers important emergency alerts, notifications and updates to employees and students on all registered devices via e-mail, text or voice message through the following devices:

-- E-mail account (work, home, other)
+- Email Account (work, home, other) - Phone (cell phone, smartphone, home phone)

-- Cell phone

-- Smartphone

-- Home phone